ussnik209/FilmManager/Documents/SRS.md

 # Requirements Document
 ## 1 Introduction
 ### 1.1 Purpose
-This document describes the functional and non-functional requirements for the Dekstop application "Film Manager".
+This document describes the functional and non-functional  Initial data for the Dekstop application "Film Manager".
+### 1.2.1 Initial data

-### 1.2 Business requirements
+### 1.2.2 Business requirements

 ### 1.3 Analogs